aiblocks/aiblocks-core/docs/software/admin.md

 ## Starting your node

-After having configured your node and its environment, you're ready to start stellar-core.
+After having configured your node and its environment, you're ready to start aiblocks-core.

 This can be done with a command equivalent to

-`$ stellar-core run`
+`$ aiblocks-core run`

 At this point you're ready to observe core's activity as it joins the network.

-Review the [logging](#logging) section to get yourself familiar with the output of stellar-core.
+Review the [logging](#logging) section to get yourself familiar with the output of aiblocks-core.

 ### Interacting with your instance
-While running, interaction with stellar-core is done via an administrative HTTP endpoint.
+While running, interaction with aiblocks-core is done via an administrative HTTP endpoint.
 Commands can be submitted using command-line HTTP tools such as `curl`, or by running a command such as

-`$ stellar-core http-command <http-command>`
+`$ aiblocks-core http-command <http-command>`

 The endpoint is [not intended to be exposed to the public internet](#interaction-with-other-internal-systems).
-It's typically accessed by administrators, or by a mid-tier application to submit transactions to the Stellar network.
+It's typically accessed by administrators, or by a mid-tier application to submit transactions to the AiBlocks network.

 See [commands](./commands.md) for a description of the available commands.